Coaches and Coaching

-Under usual circumstances (and following best practice), if you know that you’re not going to be available then you MUST arrange for the training or match to be overseen by someone who holds a valid Level 1 Coaching qualification, including in date Safeguarding, First Aid and DBS.
+Under usual circumstances (and following best practice), if you know that you’re not going to be available then you should arrange for the training or match to be overseen by someone who holds a valid Level 1 Coaching qualification, including in date Safeguarding, First Aid and DBS.
 This is for reasons of safety, insurance, quality training and protection of children.

 The only exception to this is in the case of genuine emergencies.
 But even if this case, the person standing in for the coach MUST hold a valid DBS.

 If you have a new team where the manager is currently taking their Level 1, you will need to appoint a qualified coach to oversee all sessions until the regular manager becomes qualified.

 Many clubs do this by having a list of coaches from established teams who will mentor a new coach until they complete their qualification.
 But the coach in training cannot be in sole charge of players until they are qualified.